dhis2/dhis2-docs-implementation/content/implementation/upgrades-planning.md

     These changes require planning for validation and potentially revision of the affected apps and/or tools.

 3. **Configuration changes**
     Configuration changes are changes introduced in an upgrade that requires the core team of administrators to make changes to the DHIS2 metadata configuration to ensure that the system continues to function as expected.
-These changes are thus not directly visble to end users, unless they are not addressed and the systems stops working.
+These changes are thus not directly visible to end users, unless they are not addressed and the systems stops working.
 This type of change is not very common as it's most often handled automatically during the upgrade process, but it does happen occasionally.

-## 3. Testing
+## Testing { #upgrade-testing }

 Testing is typically the most time-consuming and important step and is addressed in detail in a separate [Testing section]() that covers both.

-## 4. Making necessary modifications
+## Making necessary modifications { #upgrade-making_necessary_modifications }

 This involves acting on the required changes that have been identified in the evaluation phase.
 The modifications typically fall into two main categories: